The Tsavo Cheetah Project 2023:

 Cheetahs are threatened and their population is declining.
 The Tsavo Ecosystem is home to hundreds of these animals, making it one of the most vital cheetah habitats left in the world.
 That’s why researchers like Cherie Schroff focus on studying the animals that live there, understanding their interactions with humans, and work tirelessly to build a healthier relationship between humans and animals.

-Conservation efforts like the Tsavo Cheetah Project can have a huge impact on a species’ long term survival.
-This project has been running since 2011, and last year was a great success.
+The Tsavo Cheetah Project has had a strong impact on a species’ long term survival.
+This project has been running since 2011, and 2023 has enjoyed multiple successes.
 Here are some of the Project’s greatest highlights.

 Identifying Individual Cheetahs Helped Keep Them Safe